makeyourownmaker/ParametricWeatherModel/README.md

 * Add additional heat flux terms
   * Sensible heat flux (heat transfer per unit area from the ground to the atmosphere)
   * Latent heat flux (rate of moisture transfer per unit area from the ground surface to the atmosphere)
-* Add more command line options
+* Improve command line options
+  * Celsius reservoir and surface temperatures
-  * Bowen ratio etc
+  * Add more range checks: Bowen ratio, precipitable water etc
 * Improve documentation
   * Expand the details section above
     * Explain default values used and/or